gareth-24/PierresBakery.Solution/README.md

 ## Description

 _This is a basic console application that allows users to input an order of bakery items to display the total cost.
-After running the script, a greeting message will be displayed along with the current prices and deals of the bread and pastries and the user will be prompted to enter in a number.
+After running the script, a greeting message will be displayed along with the current prices and deals for the bread and pastries.
+Next, the user will be prompted to enter in numbers for the amount of items they would like to order.
+If they do not input a valid integer, the catch block will throw an error message and give the option to restart the app.
 This project was completed as an independent code review for week 8 of Epicodus to demonstrate and understanding of C# classes, namespaces, TDD, and auto-implemented properties._

 ## Setup/Installation Requirements